jlaaser/pogil-polymers/README.md

 		Activity 5.1 - Ideal, Living Polymerizations (note: Model 1 has been classroom tested, but Model 2 has not)

-	The following activities are included as ``working drafts'' which contain complete student handouts but no instructor guides, and have not been classroom-tested (or, have been classroom-tested but have not yet been updated following testing):
+	The following activities are included as ``working drafts'' which contain complete student handouts but no or incomplete instructor guides, and have not been classroom-tested (or, have been classroom-tested but have not yet been updated following testing):

-		n/a - none in this release
+		Actvity 1.3 - Polymer Nomenclature

 ---------------------------------------------------------
 Acknowledgments